FeatherFramework/feather-core/README.md

 # Feather Core
-> This is the Core system for the Feather Framework.
-An open source RedM framework for creating the RedM server of your dreams.
+> Welcome to Feather Core, the beating heart of the Feather Framework; An extraordinary open-source RedM framework designed to bring the ultimate RedM server vision to life.

 ## Features
 - Interiors Fixes